EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/03-update-planning-agent-prompt.md

 ---

 !!! info "**What this does:**"
-    This change ensures the planning agent is aware of the Reviews Agent and can include it in its planning and agent selection logic.
+    This prompt structure ensures the planning agent is aware of the Reviews Agent and can include it in its planning and agent selection logic.